dbeast-co/dbeast-monitor/README.md

 4. If you don't have the "Dynamic Text" (marcusolsson-dynamictext-panel) installed in Grafana, you can install it from the Plugins section or copy and unzip the marcusolsson-dynamictext-panel.zip file into the plugin's folder.
 6. Copy and unzip the dbeast-monitoring-for-elastic-stack-app.zip file into the plugin's folder.
 7. Copy and unzip the dbeast-add_new_es_cluster-panel.zip file into the plugin's folder.
-8. Enable the dbeast-monitoring_for_elastic_stack-app plugin in the plugin's setup page.
+8. Enable the dbeast-monitoring_for_elastic_stack-app plugin on the plugin's setup page.
 IMPORTANT!!!
-For the following steps the backend supposed to be started.
+For the following steps, the backend is supposed to be started.
 9. In the plugin Configuration page, fill the following settings:
     - Grafana host: Your current Grafana requisites.
     - Application host: Backend host requisites that you defined in the backend setup.